GoodComms/goodcomms/README.md

 ### Step 1: Download and Install

 - **Windows (Recommended):** Run `gc-client_0.9.98_x64-setup.exe`.
 Installs with a desktop shortcut.
 To update, run the new installer.
 - **Windows (Portable):** Run `gc-client.exe` directly.
-Create a `data/` folder next to the `.exe` to enable Portable Mode.
-All settings, logs, and cache stay in that folder.
+Create a `data/` folder next to the `.exe` to enable Portable Mode — all settings, logs, and cache stay in that folder.
 - **Linux:** Portable binary.
 Requires PipeWire and xdg-desktop-portal for screen sharing.

 ### Step 2: Add a Server and Log In

 1. Launch the app and click the **+** icon in the sidebar.
 Enter the address your admin gave you (e.g. `chat.example.com` or an IP address) and click **Connect**.
 2. Create a new account or log in with existing credentials.
-Accounts are local to each server as there is no global GoodComms account.
+Accounts are local to each server — there is no global GoodComms account.
 3. Enable **Save Password** to get a one-click quick-join button on your next launch.

 ### Step 3: Voice Channels